 Pay-per-click (PPC) can be a vital component of a law firm’s Web-focused efforts.
 The online marketing experts at Consultwebs can help you take full advantage of legal PPC opportunities – especially targeting niche areas for lawyers with a high rate of return.

 Is your law firm seeking leads after a major drug, medical device or consumer product recall?
 It could take months to attain high organic search rankings.
 A Consultwebs pay-per-click (PPC) campaign, on the other hand, can help you to achieve immediate results.
 See a case study where we dramatically improved a firm’s PPC numbers when we began managing a campaign they were running through Google.
-To see how your PPC results compare to the industry, use our Law Firm PPC Calculator.
+To see how your legal PPC results compare to the industry, use our Law Firm PPC Calculator.

 Search engine optimization (SEO) is an essential long-term strategy.
 Your law firm can build on it over time and gain an edge on your competition.
 However, in some cases, you need to quickly gain online visibility and drive traffic to your site.
 A carefully managed legal PPC advertising can be an ideal solution, whether you are aiming for local personal injury cases or national mass tort litigation.

 Pay-per-click involves bidding on keyword phrases that are relevant to your target market.
 Your PPC display ad is shown on websites and with organic search results for related content.
 Based on your bid, you pay for each visitor, or “click,” that your website receives through the PPC advertisement.

 Bidding for keywords among law firms can be highly competitive – and expensive.
 As a result, a poorly planned or mismanaged paid search campaign could end up costing your law firm thousands of wasted dollars.
 However, if done the right way, PPC advertising can ultimately generate a solid return on your investment.